ademakov/MainMemory/README.md

 > make
 ```

-This produces few lubraries and a binary file is named 'mmem' located in
+This produces few libraries and a binary file named 'mmem' located in the
-the 'src' subdirectory.
-The 'mmem' file could be used as a replacement for
+'src' subdirectory.
+The 'mmem' file could be used as a replacement for your
-your memcached.
+memcached.

 ## Single-Threaded and Multi-Threaded Builds